ghyma9/frontend-nanodegree-mobile-portfolio/README.md

 a. updatePositions - Fix this method when scroll the content.

 b. changePizzaSizes - Fix this method when change the pizza sizes.

+JavaScript execution improvement:

+a.
+In the resizePizzas method, change querySelector to getElementById.

+b.
+In the changePizzaSizes method, change querySelectorAll to getElementsByClassName

+c.
+In the changePizzaSizes method, move randomPizzaContainer.length out from the for statement.

+d.
+In the updatePositions method, change querySelectorAll to getElementsByClassName.

+e.
+In the updatePositions method, move phase definition out of the for loop.

+f.
+In the addEventListener method, change querySelector to getElementById.

+2.3 views/css/style.css for pizza.html

+In order to stop FSL and improve CSS speed, the class '.mover' has been optimized by adding the two properties as folloows:

+  will-change: transform;
+  transform: translateZ(0);

 ## Original Content